jonhue/turbolinks-animate/README.md

 A dead simple & powerful way to add rich & adaptive animations to your app which is already using Turbolinks™.

+Utilize the [gem](https://github.com/jonhue/turbolinks-animate) when using turbolinks-animate.js with Rails.

 [**Demo**](https://phylator.herokuapp.com)

 ---